Chandrima-04/Cassandra/README.md

 Cassandra is a package for performing factor analysis for sparse datasets.
 Designed for metagenomics data, it can also be used in other types of datasets including single-cell, or any other sparse dataset.

-Machine Learning algorithms usually acts like a black-box, thus what is happening in prediction using an ML algorithm is difficult to know.
-Some known issues of using ML in metagenomics datasets are due to the structur of metagenomic dataset which includes:
+Machine Learning algorithms usually act like a black-box, thus what is happening in prediction using an ML algorithm is difficult to know.
+Some known issues of using ML in metagenomics datasets are due to their structure which includes:
 - Quantatitive: Metagenomic results are usually quantative.
-Based on the tool they can be absolute or relative values in a given sample.
+Based on the tool they can be absolute or relative values in a given sample
 - Categorical: Variables represent types of data which may be divided into groups
 - Nominal: Data that is classified without a natural order or rank
 - Unbalanced: Most of the dataset are usually unbalanced in nature